roxas75/rxTools/README.md

 See CakeHax/LICENSE.txt for the details.

-###rxinstaller
+###CakesROP
-rxinstaller is based on CakesROP, licensed by zoogie, mid-kid, bilis, and Reisyukaku under the BSD 2-clause license.
+CakesROP is licensed by zoogie, mid-kid, bilis, and Reisyukaku under the BSD 2-clause license.

-See rxinstaller/LICENSE for the details.
+See CakesROP/LICENSE for the details.

 ###PolarSSL
 Copyright (C) 2006-2010, Brainspark B.V.